April Cunliffe

 About me

-Hey!
-I'm April (they/them), and I'm a queer online counsellor.
-I particularly work with LGBTQIA+ people and women, and I practice in a neuroaffirmative way.
+Hello!
+I'm April, and I'm an online and in person counsellor.
+I particularly work with LGBTQIA+ people, trans and nonbinary people, as well as ADHD and autism.
 If you're looking to process tough things, work through barriers, or just feel better - I hope I'm the right person for you.

 I have additional training in ADHD and Autism.
-I particularly work with low feelings/depression, anxiety and self-esteem, and I have a queer-friendly and neurodiverse-informed approach.
+I particularly work with burnout, depression, anxiety and self-esteem, and I have a queer-friendly and neurodiverse-informed approach.
 I have experience in other areas such as relationships, trauma, and perfectionism.

-To learn more about what I offer, please visit my website.
+To learn more about what I offer, please visit my website: cosytherapy.com .
 I'm looking forward to meeting you!

 Training, qualifications & experience